graphile/worker/README.md

     //   taskDirectory: `${__dirname}/tasks`,
   });

-  // Or add a job to be executed: await quickAddJob(
-    // makeWorkerUtils options
-    { connectionString: "postgres:///my_db" },

-    // Task identifier
-    "hello",
+  // Immediately await (or otherwise handled) the resulting promise, to avoid
+  // "unhandled rejection" errors causing a process crash in the event of

-    // Payload
+  // something going wrong.
-    { name: "Bobby Tables" },
-  );

-  // If the worker exits (whether through fatal error or otherwise), this
-  // promise will resolve/reject:
   await runner.promise;

+  // If the worker exits (whether through fatal error or otherwise), the above
+  // promise will resolve/reject.
 }

 main().catch((err) => {